 Second, some suggest contemporary diplomats from World War I-era Allied Powers exaggerated atrocity reports to sully the Ottoman Empire.
 The Armenian Genocide museum in Yerevan, however, has chronicled numerous instances in which German diplomats and officials-allied with the Ottomans during the war-reported the Turks' deliberate slaughter of Armenians.
-This is similar to what Armenia's American and French counterparts did.
+This is similar either unity with Armenia or independence.